MoizIbnYousaf/moizibnyousaf/README.md

 # Hi, I'm Moiz

-I'm a self ftaught software engineer and entrepreneur based in Toronto.
-As the founder and principal developer of **Halaali**—a Muslim super app—I build tools to streamline halal dining and related services.
-What began as a personal need for halal options has evolved into a mission to make halal living more accessible through technology.
+I'm a self taught software engineer and the founder and principal developer of **Halaali**—a Muslim super app—
 ## About Halaali

-- **Halaali** curates halal restaurants, food trucks and markets worldwide.
-- It is community‭‑driven: users contribute reviews, favourites and guides.
-- I am currently refining the user experience and releasing features that enhance everyday utility.
+- **Halaali** one stop shop for muslims
 ## Technologies I've Learned

 | Category | Technologies |